juliapampus/DataspaceConnector/docs/pages/communication/provider.md

 ### Step 1: Register Data Resources

 The endpoint `POST /api/offers` can be used for registering a new resource offer at the connector.
-This can be done by providing some important information as metadata in JSON format.
+This can be done by providing information as metadata in JSON format.
 An example will be explained in the following.

 ```
 curl -X 'POST' \